OpenDSA/OpenDSA/RST/source/Sorting/Heapsort.rst

 The complete binary tree is balanced, its array representation is space efficient, and we can load all values into the tree at once, taking advantage of the efficient ``buildheap`` function.
-The asymptotic performance of Heapsort is :math:`\Theta(n \log n)` in the best, average, and worst cases.
+The asymptotic performance of Heapsort when all of the records have unique key values is :math:`\Theta(n \log n)` in the best, average, and worst cases.
 It is not as fast as Quicksort in the average case (by a constant factor), but Heapsort has special properties that will make it particularly useful when sorting data sets too large to fit in main